Waltsuuuu/custom-user-management/README.md

 [cum_logout_button] - Displays a logout button. <br/>

 ## Current state
 - Shortcode to display user registration form.
-Able to create a user through registration form, user gets user ID (which can also be manually changed by admin).
+- Able to create a user through registration form, user gets user ID (which can also be manually changed by admin).
+- Admin can also manually create users.
 - Shortcode to dislay log in form.
 Alerts if user is already logged in.
 - Shortcode to display logout button.
+- Ability to reset password through email.
+(Currently uses default wordpress password reset url)
 - Export User ID, Username, Email, "Custom User ID", "First Name", "Last Name", Role as CSV.